kevinyswong/kevinyswong.github.io/index.md

 It is important to distinguish between groups within the top 1%, which has its own massive internal inequalities.
 The Chicago Booth Review has an
 <a href="https://review.chicagobooth.edu/economics/2017/article/never-mind-1-percent-lets-talk-about-001-percent">article</a>
-that differentiates the average income in 2015 between four segments in the top 1%, and even in this echelon, the wealthier acquire wealth faster; each step from one group to its next higher group is a jump on an exponential curve, from $485 thousand to $901 thousand to $2.9 million to $18.9 million.
+that differentiates the average income in 2015 between four segments in the top 1% (0.5%-1%, 0.1%-0.5%, 0.01%-0.1%, and the top 0.01%), and even in this echelon, the wealthier acquire wealth faster; each step from one group to its next higher group is a jump on an exponential curve, from $485 thousand to $901 thousand to $2.9 million to $18.9 million.
 The richest group, the 0.01%, are the 1 percenters of the 1 percent.
 Inequality.org gives a more concrete look at the wealthy, splitting the top 10% into five groups and gave a brief descriptive
 <a href="https://inequality.org/great-divide/taxing-rich-starts-knowing-who-they-are/">profile</a>
 of each one.
 One investment manager suggests that there is a large divide between the bottom and top halves of the top 1%.
 In 2011 he